On the projective dimension of tensor products of modules: Proof of Theorem and some miscellaneous observations

 \begin{proof}[A proof of Theorem \ref{Roger}] (\cite{RW}) Note that, in view of \ref{Free}, it is enough to prove (i) $\Longrightarrow$ (ii) $\Longrightarrow$ (iii).
 The implication (i) $\Longrightarrow$ (ii) is due to the fact that, if $M$ and $N$ are $R$-modules, then $M\otimes_RN$ is a direct summand of $(M\oplus N)\otimes_R(M\oplus N)$.
 As \ref{obsR} establishes the implication (ii) $\Longrightarrow$ (iiii), the conclusions of the theorem hold. \end{proof}

-\begin{rmk} The argument used for the proof of Theorem \ref{Roger} also characterizes Gorenstein rings (respectively, complete intersection rings) by using the Gorenstein dimension \cite{AuBr} (respectively, the complete intersection dimension \cite{AGP}) instead of the projective dimension.
-For example a local ring $R$ of positive depth must be Gorenstein if $\gdim_R(M\otimes_RM)<\infty$ for each $R$-module $M$ with $\gdim_R(M)<\infty$. \end{rmk}
+\begin{chunk} The argument used for the proof of Theorem \ref{Roger} also characterizes Gorenstein rings (respectively, complete intersection rings) by using the Gorenstein dimension \cite{AuBr} (respectively, the complete intersection dimension \cite{AGP}) instead of the projective dimension.
+For example a local ring $R$ of positive depth must be Gorenstein if $\gdim_R(M\otimes_RM)<\infty$ for each $R$-module $M$ with $\gdim_R(M)<\infty$. \end{chunk}